ngurnani/explorations/README.md

-# Fortune's Formula
+# Explorations

-This project contains a number of research simulations and general ideas inspired by [Fortune's Formula by William Poundstone](https://www.amazon.com/Fortunes-Formula-Scientific-Betting-Casinos-ebook/dp/B000SBTWNC).

-All these ideas are inspired purely by curiosity rather than any practical interest.
+This project contains a number of explorations of statistical ideas that I'm curious about.
+It is inspired in part by Peter Norvig's outstanding [Pytudes](https://github.com/norvig/pytudes) but is more focused on curiosity driven exploration rather than anything of practical interest.

-Lots of claims are made in the book and I have a pathological desire to find out if they are indeed true.
+To be entirely honest, it's as much driven by a pathological desire to find out if things that are claimed are indeed true.

-My hope is that making this repository public someone else also may benefit from my investigations.
+My hope is that by making this repository public someone else may also benefit from my explorations.